jakubboucek/php-composer-consistency/README.md

     ->validate();
 ```

-Scrict mode is by default disabled, because:
+Strict mode is by default disabled, because:
-- it can break production if you ignore some files (like `composer.lock`) during deploy -
+- it can break production if you ignore some files (like `/composer.lock`) during deploy -
-that's false positive,
+that's a false positive,
-- is not important to guard these files, for example when is missing whole `vendor/` directory,
+- is not important to guard these files, for example when is missing the whole `/vendor` directory,
 is unable to load this package too,
-- main purpose of package is watching to subtle nuances in packages consistency, not fatals
+- the main purpose of the package is watching to subtle nuances in packages consistency, not fatal in the Composer's
-in Composer's file system.
+file system.

 ### Cache
-Checking `/vendor` consistency on every request consume unnecessarily huge CPU power.
-Cache is storing last success
+Checking `/vendor` consistency on every request consumes unnecessarily huge CPU power.
+The cache is storing the last
-validation result.
-It does not more check consistency until these files keep same content.
-It requires a path to
+success validation result.
+It does not more check consistency until these files keep the same content.
+It requires
-temporary directory for saving necessary files.
+a path to a temporary directory for saving necessary files.
 Default value: `off`.

 ```php
 ComposerConsistency::rootDir(__DIR__)